-The patient's past medical history, current medicines and allergies were completed each time the patient had a treatment.
+Patients' past medical history, current medicines and allergies were completed for each treatment they received.

 From reviewing the staff file of the beauty therapist, we saw that the service had completed a recruitment process.
 We saw evidence of a completed induction programme that addressed policies and processes, health and safety aspects and fire safety training.